*the links in this post contain affiliate links and I will receive a small commission if you make a purchase after clicking on my link.

 The Phantom Menace (if I understand the timeline correctly), takes place just over 20 years before the Battle of Yavin (the climax of Episode IV).
 The Republic rules the galaxy, but corruption is starting to take over.
-While escorting the young Queen of Naboo (Natalie Portman) to the galactic capital Coruscant, Jedi Qui-Gon Jinn (Liam Neeson) and his Padawan Obi-Wan Kenobi (Ewan McGregor) encounter an extremely Force-sensitive boy named Anakin on the planet Tatooine (and he ultimately ends up leaving with them).
-Ultimately, Naboo is saved from the vile Trade Federation, Anakin is Obi-Wan’s apprentice, Senator Palpatine is now Chancellor of the Republic, all in all it sounds like a great story, but was it really?
+While escorting the young Queen of Naboo (Natalie Portman) to the galactic capital Coruscant, Jedi Qui-Gon Jinn (Liam Neeson) and his Padawan Obi-Wan Kenobi (Ewan McGregor) encounter an extremely Force-sensitive boy named Anakin Skywalker on the planet Tatooine (and he ultimately ends up leaving with them after helping the group secure the parts to fix their ship by winning a podrace).
+Ultimately, Naboo is saved from the vile Trade Federation, Anakin becomes Obi-Wan’s apprentice, and Senator Palpatine is now the Supreme Chancellor of the Republic, all in all it sounds like a great story, but was it really?

 I still debate this question to myself from time to time.
 Considering that I was only 11 when I saw this film in the theater, I couldn’t understand for a long time why people didn’t like this film.
 My thinking was “It’s Star Wars, so it’s automatically awesome!”
 And yet, as time went on, I found myself preferring to watch the original trilogy over the prequels.
 What happened?